calubrecht/CrimsonSkies/doc/setup-linux-raspbian.md

 # CS-Mud 1.0 Documentation

-### Setup for Ubuntu Linux
+### Setup for Raspbian Linux

-This tutorial will assume that you have your Ubuntu Linux server setup with the ability to SSH in.
+This tutorial will assume that you have your Raspbian Linux server setup with the ability to SSH in.

-*This document is still unfinished and subject to change as I make the setup process hopefully easier*

 #### Prerequisites

-1. Ubuntu 16.04.1 LTS
+1. Raspbian OS for the Raspberry Pi (a derivative of Debian)
 2. Update apt-get (**sudo apt-get update**)
 3. Git (**sudo apt-get install git**)
 4. gcc compiler (**sudo apt-get install gcc**)